vishnukg/.vim/readme.md

 silver searcher tool has to be installed for FZF and ctrlsf to work correctly

-Make sure you have the right gopath and path config in zsh/bash scripts for coc-nvim to work correctly withgopls
+Make sure you have the right GOPATH and PATH config in zsh/bash scripts for coc-nvim to work correctly with gopls
+ #Golang config
+ export GOPATH=$HOME/go
+ PATH=$PATH:$GOPATH/bin
+ PATH=$PATH:/usr/local/go/bin